lelandpaul/cccbr_methods/README.md

 The `Performance` class provides access to objects from the `performances` table in the database.
 All columns in the table are accessible as properties with the same name and type.
 Additionally, a helper property `method` returns a `Method` object corresponding to the method linked to the performance in the database.

 `Performance` also provides an `__iter__` object over the columns in the database; in particular, `dict(<Performance>)` will give you a dictionary of `{column_name: column_value}`.

+# Updating the Database

+`python import.py` will import any methods & performances in `CCCBR_methods.xml` not already in the database.